Flavor Violating Higgs Decays: Leptonic flavor violating Higgs decays

 \subsection{Constraints from $\mu \to e$ conversion in nuclei}

 Very stringent constraints on the FV Yukawa couplings $Y_{\mu e}$ and $Y_{e\mu}$ come from experimental searches for $\mu\to e$ conversion in nuclei.
-The relevant diagrams with one insertion of the FV Yukawa coupling are shown in Fig.~\ref{fig:mu-e-conversion}.
+The relevant tree-level and one-loop diagrams with one insertion of the FV Yukawa coupling are shown in Fig.~\ref{fig:mu-e-conversion}.
 An effective scalar interaction arises already at tree level from the first diagram in Fig.~\ref{fig:mu-e-conversion}, while vector and electromagnetic dipole contributions arise at one loop level.
 We give complete expressions for the tree level and one loop contributions in Appendix~\ref{App:mutoe}.
 There are also two-loop contributions, similar to the ones discussed in Sec.~\ref{sec:tmg} in the context of $\mu \to e\gamma$.
-Numerically, the two-loop contributions are larger than the one loop ones because they are not suppressed by the small $Y_{\mu\mu}$ coupling but only by $Y_{tt}$ or the weak gauge coupling, but they are still slightly less than an order of magnitude smaller than the tree level contribution.
+Numerically, the two-loop contributions are larger than the one loop ones because they are not suppressed by the small $Y_{\mu\mu}$ coupling but only by $Y_{tt}$ or the weak gauge coupling.
+They are in fact comparbale to the tree level contribution.
 Here, we always assume the diagonal Yukawa couplings to have their SM values.
 With this assumption, the tree level term is very sensitive to the strangeness content of the nucleon.

-The bounds on the Yukawa couplings $Y_{e\mu}$ and $Y_{\mu e}$ from $\mu \to e$ conversion in nuclei are listed in Table \ref{tab:leptons}.
+The bounds on the Yukawa couplings $Y_{e\mu}$ and $Y_{\mu e}$ from $\mu \to e$ conversion in nuclei, including tree level, one-loop and two-loop contributions, are listed in Table \ref{tab:leptons}.

 One could potentially also obtain interesting limits on $|Y_{e\tau}|$ and $|Y_{\tau e}|$ from $\mu \to e$ conversion in nuclei, even though this requires diagrams proportional to \emph{two} FV Yukawa couplings, because the other constraints on these couplings are weak.
 The combinations $Y_{e\tau} Y_{\tau \mu}$, $Y_{e\tau} Y_{\mu\tau}^*$, $Y_{\tau e}^* Y_{\tau\mu}$ and $Y_{\tau e}^* Y_{\mu \tau}^*$ are constrained by $\mu\to e$ conversion through 1-loop diagrams similar to the ones shown in Fig.~\ref{fig:mu-e-conversion}, but with a $\tau$ running in the loop (see Eq.~\eqref{eq:mue-G}).
 In the simplest case, $Y_{e\tau} = Y_{\tau e}$, $Y_{\mu\tau} = Y_{\tau\mu}$, with all Yukawa couplings real, the constraint is $Y_{e\tau} Y_{\mu\tau} \lesssim 10^{-6}$.
 This is almost, but not quite, competitive with the bound following from $\tau \to e\gamma$ and $\tau \to \mu \gamma$ decays, see Table \ref{tab:leptons}.